Comprehensive Review: Iris Place Senior Living

 - Secured living spaces to prevent wandering

-- Specialized programming designed for cognitive stimulation
+- Specialized programs for cognitive stimulation

 - Consistent daily routines to reduce anxiety